dragonflydb/documentation/docs/cloud/backups.md

 - Chose the **Target Cloud** to import to, must match the cloud of the data store you want to restore to.
 - Chose the **Target Region** to import to, preferably match the region of the data store you want to restore to.
 - Click **Import**.
-- Once the backup is visible in status **Ready** you can restore it to a data store as described in [Restoring from Backup](#restoring-from-backup).
+- Once the backup is visible in status **Ready**, you can restore it to a data store as described [above](#restoring-from-backup).

 ### RDB File Accessibility

 - The imported RDB file URL must be publicly accessible via HTTP(S) over the internet.
 - It is most secure to use a signed URL with a short expiration time to import the RDB file.
-- See [AWS S3 pre-signed URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) or [Google Cloud Storage signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) for more information.
+- See [AWS S3 presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) or [Google Cloud Storage signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) for more information.
 - Otherwise, you can generate a long random URL and delete the file after import to ensure security.